angular/angular/aio/content/guide/form-validation.md

 That function takes an Angular control object and returns _either_ null if the control value is valid _or_ a validation error object.
-The validation error object typically has a property whose name is the validation key, `'forbiddenName'`, and whose value is an arbitrary dictionary of values that you could insert into an error message (`{name}`).
+The validation error object typically has a property whose name is the validation key, `'forbiddenName'`, and whose value is an arbitrary map of values that you could insert into an error message (`{name}`).

 ### Custom validation directive